crunchdao/crowdsourced-investment-research/paper/paper.md

 ## Porfolio Optimization

 [@Chriss_2005], [@Crama_2003]

+The constraints for CrunchDAO's portfolio are neutrality with respect to dollar, Risk Indices, Styles factors and Industry factors.

 - [Convex Optimization](https://en.wikipedia.org/wiki/Concavification), but keep also in mind [Convexification](http://larsblackmore.com/publications.htm) done in space: I would expect here to have something similar, if not more non-convex.